Pros and Cons of Balance Transfers: Weigh Them Carefully

 Transferring your credit balance to another card has several substantial benefits.
 Each one of them is worth some attention and research.

-In order to lure you into the deal, banks need to offer incentives.
-One of them is either low or zero percent interest rate.
+To lure you into the deal, banks need to offer incentives.
+One of them is either a low or zero percent interest rate.
 Even though such an offer is usually temporary, it’s a great way to save money.
 However, be sure to pay off your balance in full before the promotional period ends.

-You can always use the balance transfer credit card deal again as soon as the interest rate increases to customary rates.
-However, be careful not to hurt your credit rating.
+You can always use the balance transfer credit card deal again when the interest rate increases to customary rates.
+However, be careful not to hurt your credit score.

 2. Better Terms

-Does your current credit card issuer have unfavorable terms, such as a short grace period or high fees?
+Does your current credit card issuer have unfavourable terms, such as a short grace period or high fees?
 Leaving your old bank to enjoy the benefits of its competitor is a smart move.

-It’s vital to study the terms of the card issuer you are about to transfer your balance to.
-There may be hidden fees, which would make your transfer useless and non-beneficial.
+Studying the terms of the card issuer you are about to transfer your balance is vital.
+There may be hidden fees, making your transfer useless and non-beneficial.

 3. Savings and Rewards

 Each credit card issuer offers its clients certain “perks.”
 Transferring the credit card balance can be an opportunity to enjoy new benefits.
 For example, some cards offer price protection.
-This option allows you to obtain a refund for the price difference of an item that went on sale a short time after you purchased it.
+This option allows you to obtain a refund for the price difference of an item that went on sale shortly after you purchased it.

 Other useful perks are free rental car insurance and lost luggage protection.
 Depending on your lifestyle, you can choose the options that are most suitable for you.